Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Eclipse Sleeper Sofa comfortable as an everyday sofa?

-Yes, but it reads as a deep lounge seat first.
-For upright work, plan on extra pillows; for TV and naps, it’s excellent.
+Yes, but it feels like a deep lounge seat first.
+For upright work, use extra pillows.
+For TV and naps, it is the most relaxed option here.

 Which Sabai sofa is best for upright posture and back support?

 The Essential Sofa.
-In daily use it stayed the most upright-friendly because the seat depth was easier to manage without constant pillow adjustments.
+In our testing, its seat depth was the easiest to manage without constant pillow adjustments.

 Do the deeper Sabai sofas work in small apartments?

-They can, but depth is the limiter.
-Evergreen and Eclipse need more front-to-back clearance even when the width seems reasonable.
+They can, but depth is the limiting factor.
+Evergreen and Eclipse need more front-to-back clearance than their widths suggest.

 What is the return period and warranty?

-Returns are initiated within 30 days of delivery for full seating pieces, and the warranty period is 1 year.
+Returns for full seating pieces are initiated within 30 days of delivery, and the warranty period is 1 year.

 Previous post